GoogleChrome/web.dev/src/site/content/en/blog/terra-prefetching-case-study/index.md

 - Then it uses an `IntersectionObserver` to monitor when elements become visible in the viewport, and subsequently adds URLs to a list for prefetching.
 - The prefetch process is scheduled with `requestIdleCallback`, aiming to execute the `prefetch` function when the main thread is idle.

-Conclusion
+## Conclusion

 When used with care, prefetching can significantly reduce load times for future navigation requests, thereby reducing friction in the user journey and increasing engagement.
-Various implementation techniques already exist, however, prefetching results in loading of extra bytes that may not be used, so it should only be used when necessary—ideally in good network conditions, and on capable devices.
+Prefetching results in loading of extra bytes that may not be used, so Terra took extra steps to only prefetch under good network conditions and on capable devices, where this information is available.

-_Special thanks to Gilberto Cocchi, Harry Theodoulou, Miguel Carlos Martínez Díaz, Barry Pollard, Jeremy Wagner and the Terra's Engineering team for their contribution to this work._
+_Special thanks to Gilberto Cocchi, Harry Theodoulou, Miguel Carlos Martínez Díaz, Barry Pollard, Jeremy Wagner and Terra's Engineering team for their contribution to this work._